 - All tutoring MUST take place in a public setting

 - We will do our best to accommodate all requests.
 It is important to note that not all tutoring is done one-to-one.
 You may also be in a session with more than one student in the same course.

 Free tutoring is also available at The Bridge!

 Click here for the tutoring schedule: FA.14-Open-Lab-Schedule

-The fall 2014 peer tutoring open lab schedule is a one page overview which includes schedules for peer tutoring, free academic workshops, athletic study tables and open tutoring hours at The Bridge.
+The fall 2014 open lab schedule is a one page overview which includes schedules for peer tutoring, free academic workshops, athletic study tables and open tutoring hours at The Bridge.
 Please note, the peer tutoring schedule is subject to change.